kehers/kehers.github.com/_posts/2018-03-16-formatting-tweets.markdown

 layout: post
 ---

-*One thing I’ve found out with [thefeed.press](https://thefeed.press) is that the conversations (the tweets) surrounding shared links are sometimes more interesting than the link.
+*One thing I’ve noticed on [thefeed.press](https://thefeed.press) is that the conversations (the tweets) surrounding shared links are sometimes more interesting than the link.
 To place proper emphasis on these tweets mean displaying them wherever necessary; the email digest for example.
 And displaying them mean formatting them properly.*

 ### Introduction